Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Prohibits law enforcement from retaining images captured by drones unless the images are needed for an active case, training, or required by law.
+Prohibits retaining images captured by law enforcement drones unless needed for an active case, training, or required by law.
 Unretained images are classified as confidential.

 View source